It’s common to hear folic acid supplements recommended for women, but can this vitamin benefit men too?

 Are you getting enough folic acid?

-It can be hard to recognise if you need to boost your intake of this vitamin.
-Some of the common symptoms of folic acid deficiency in men include:
+It can be hard to recognise if you need to increase your intake of this vitamin.
+Some of the common symptoms of folic acid deficiency in men include:9

 - An absence of energy